-On Thursday, March 2, David Nolan Gallery will host a musical performance with Claire Chase and Pauchi Sasaki in conjunction with a special installation of drawings by Jorinde Voigt.
-On view from February 23 through March 25, the installation contains new works from Voigt’s latest series, Song of the Earth.
-As part of this collaboration, Voigt prepared a series of reproductions of a vast 26-foot-long, multi-part drawing, The Shift (Song of the Earth) I-VIII(2016) which, in turn, were individually annotated and used by Chase as musical scores.
-Interpreting the imagery and colors within the work, Chase translates these visual cues as varying pitches and melodic shifts.
+On Thursday, March 2, 2017, David Nolan Gallery hosted a special musical performance with Claire Chase and Pauchi Sasaki in conjunction with Song of the Earth, an installation of drawings by the Berlin-based artist Jorinde Voigt.
+As part of this collaboration, Voigt prepared a series of reproductions of a vast 26-foot-long, multi-part drawing, The Shift (Song of the Earth) I-VIII(2016) which, in turn, were individually annotated and used by Chase and Sasaki as musical scores.

 The art historian Fiona McGovern has written the following about Voigt’s new series: “What does it mean to be on earth?
 Jorinde Voigt’s new cycle of works Song of the Earth, in allusion to Gustav Mahler’s Das Lied von der Erde, devotes itself to this question in an all-encompassing way.
 [The works] represent an abstracted form of lived experience and theory and constitutes the basis for the ensuing musical interpretation.
 For Voigt, both drawings and musical transformation are systems of conceptualization that have major parallels due to their abstraction as well as their formal construction.
 Both may be comprehended as processes that translate reality.”